A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: A Latent-Variable Model

 \section{A Latent-Variable Model}

 The primary contribution of this paper is a novel latent-variable model for bilingual lexicon induction.
 The latent variable will be the edge set $E$, as discussed in \cref{sec:graph-theory}.
-Given pretrained embeddings for the source and target languages, arranged into the matrices~$S$ and~$T$, we define the density
+We define the following density

-where, recall from \cref{sec:background}, ${\cal M}$ is the set of all bipartite matchings on the graph $G$ and $\vec{m} \in {\cal M}$ is an individual matching.
-Note that, then, $p(\vec{m})$ is a \emph{distribution} over all bipartite matchings on $G$ such as the matching shown in \cref{fig:graph}.
-We will take $p(\mathbf{m})$ to be fixed as the uniform distribution for the remainder of the exposition, though more complicated distributions could be learned, of course.
-We further define the distribution
+over representations of the target language given the representations of the source language.
+Recall from \cref{sec:background}, $\matchings$ is the set of all bipartite matchings on the graph $G$ and $\matching \in \matchings$ is an individual matching.
+Note that, then, $p(\matching)$ is a \emph{distribution} over all partial bipartite matchings on $G$ such as the matching shown in \cref{fig:graph}.
+We will take $p(\matching)$ to be fixed as the uniform distribution for the remainder of the exposition, though more complicated distributions could be learned.
+We further define the density